Daferia/ultimate_Quiz_P2/README.md

 ## User Stories

-+ As a User, I want the user to be engage in the quiz
++ As a User, I want the user to be engaged in the quiz
 + As a User, I want them to feel challenged as well as provide enjoyment during play
 + As a User, I want to be able to see my results after playing the game.
 + As a User, I want to play a quiz intuitively.